Natural disasters cost world $250B in 2023, German insurer says - UPI.com

 A silver lining in the report revealed there were no mega-disasters in industrialized nations in 2023, unlike previous years, such as in 2022 when Hurricane Ian drove overall global losses up by $100 billion and insured losses up by $60 billion.

-On average, the U.S. was experiencing about eight disasters per year, and an average of about 18 disasters every five years, according to a previous report from the National Oceanic and Atmospheric Administration.
+On average, the United States was experiencing about eight disasters per year, and an average of about 18 disasters every five years, according to a previous report from the National Oceanic and Atmospheric Administration.

 Severe weather, including thunderstorms and hailstorms, were becoming more frequent across North America due to the growing intensity of the climate crisis, the report said, citing recent research.